Early Years Foundation Stage (EYFS)

 Where can I use the funding?

-Your child can access their free entitlement at Ofsted registered childcare settings.
+Your child can access their funded entitlement at Ofsted registered childcare settings.

 - Day nurseries